-Marker placed by Kern County Historical Society, Miocene Parlor No. 228 N.D.G.W., El Tejon Parlor No. 238 N.D.G.W., and Kern County Museum.
+Erected 1954 by Kern County Historical Society, Miocene Parlor No.228 N.D.G.W., The Petroleum Production Pioneers, and Kern County Museum.
+(Marker Number 504.)

 Other nearby markers.
-At least 8 other markers are within 15 miles of this marker, measured as the crow flies.
-McKittrick Hotel and Penny Bar (approx. 0.6 miles away); Buena Vista Refinery (approx. 7.3 miles away); Midway Field - Well No. 2-6 (approx. 9.2 miles away); Buttonwillow Tree (approx. 11½ miles away); Wallace Creek (approx. 11½ miles away); The Fort (approx. 13.6 miles away); The Fort, Taft (approx. 13.6 miles away); History of Taft (approx. 14.3 miles away).
-Touch for a list and map of all markers in McKittrick.
+At least 4 other markers are within 13 miles of this marker, measured as the crow flies.
+McKittrick Hotel and Penny Bar (approx. 6.8 miles away); McKittrick Brea Pit (approx. 7.3 miles away); Buttonwillow Tree (approx. 10.8 miles away); Wallace Creek (approx. 12.7 miles away).